paragchaudhuri/cs475-tutorials/Tutorial_04/README.md

 in vec4 vPosition;
 in vec4 vColor;
 out vec4 color;
+uniform mat4 uModelViewProjectMatrix;
 ```

-In the *main()* function here, instead of directly assigning the *vPosition* to *gl_position*, we multiply it with our Modelview Matrix, hence applying the required transformations.
+In the *main()* function here, instead of directly assigning the *vPosition* to *gl_position*, we multiply it with our ModelViewProject matrix, hence applying the required transformations.
 We are also providing the color using the attributes *vPosition* and *vColor*, which we defined in the *initBuffersGL()* call in our main code.

 ### Fragment Shaders